hauleth/hauleth/content/post/stop-spreading-crap-at-my-home.md

 - I cannot exclude data from my backups in a uniform way.
 I need to check each file independently and exclude it, remembering to do that for each new tool that I add.
-Alternatively, I can use whitelist instead of blacklist of paths that I want to backup, but that pretty much defies the idea of having automatic backup.
+Alternatively, I can use whitelist instead of blacklist of paths that I want backup, but that pretty much defies the idea of having automatic backup.
 - Cleaning up the old caches and data is troublesome as user need to review all the folders and know what data they see mean.